ibm-cloud-docs/containers/vpc-security-group2.md

 :   When setting up logging and monitoring on a 1.30 or later cluster, you must use the private service endpoint when installing the logging agent in your cluster.
 Log data is not be saved if the public endpoint is used.

 Monitoring clusters with RHCOS worker nodes
 :   The monitoring agent relies on kernel headers in the operating system, however RHCOS doesn't have kernel headers.
 In this scenario, the agent reaches back to `sysdig.com` to use the pre-compiled agent.
-In clusters with no public network access this process fails.
-To allow monitoring on RHCOS clusters, you must either allow outbound traffic or see the Sysdig documentation for [installing the agent on air-gapped environments](https://docs.sysdig.com/en/docs/administration/on-premises-deployments/installation/airgapped-installation/){: external}.
+In clusters with no public network access this process fails. eBPF is now enabled by default for new Sysdig deployments.
+However, if you are experiencing issues on an existing cluster, [verify whether eBPF is enabled and enable it if necessary](/docs/openshift?topic=openshift-ts-cluster-sysdig-ebpf).
+Alternatively, you can allow outbound traffic or see the Sysdig documentation for [installing the agent on air-gapped environments](https://docs.sysdig.com/en/docs/administration/on-premises-deployments/installation/airgapped-installation/){: external}.

 VPC cluster quotas
 :   There is a maximum of 15 rules that can target other security groups as their source or destination.
 By default, {{site.data.keyword.containerlong_notm}} applies 1 rule that targets the `kube-<clusterID>` security group for each cluster in the VPC.
 Because of this quota, only 15 clusters can be created in a given VPC.
 For more information, see [VPC quotas](/docs/vpc?topic=vpc-quotas).